 The square is lined with restaurants, cafes and tourist shops.
-It was a nice sunny day during our visit, so we enjoyed a bottle of red wine and a selection of tapas while sitting under the shade of a table umbrella.
+It was a nice sunny day during our visit, so we enjoyed a bottle of red wine and a selection of tapas while sitting under the shade of an umbrella.

-Like most restaurants in popular tourist spots, we overpaid for our food and drinks, but we didn’t mind.
-Plaza Mayor has a fun atmosphere and it’s a great place to people watch.
+Like most restaurants in popular tourist spots, we overpaid for our food and drinks.
+But we didn’t mind.
+This was neither the time nor place to be frugal.
+Plaza Mayor has a fun atmosphere.
+It’s a great place to people watch.

 Endless rows of outdoor seating in Plaza Mayor.

 Tapas and wine enjoyed at an outdoor restaurant in Plaza Mayor.

 It’s easy to see why UNESCO declared the old city of Salamanca a World Heritage Site.

 The Central Market is another good option for food.
 It’s located near Plaza Mayor inside a historic 19th century building.
 You can pick up fresh seafood, produce and meats, or sample a variety of cured meats, fresh cheese, olives and wine.

 It’s a nice alternative if you’re not interested in dining at a restaurant in Plaza Mayor.